bebatut/PylProtPredictor/README.md

 snakemake --cleanup-metadata data.uniref90.dmnd
 ```

 Otherwise, the pipeline will download and format it.
 Make sure you have at least 25GB available for the reference database.
-It can take several hours, depending of your connection.
+It can take several hours, depending on your connection.

-# Contributors

-- Cécile Hilpert
-- Bérénice Batut
-- Ylana Sauvaget
-- Kévin Gravouil

 # Support & Bug Reports